 Figure W6C provides an excellent aerial view looking toward the back of the Caframo factory about 1964, shortly after the addition of the office portion of the building at the top of the image.
 Note the impression on the back of the largest building, the warehouse.
 As mentioned earlier, this building was the cement works powerhouse and the impression on the back is the outline of where the cement works boilerhouse once stood.
 Note also the foundations remaining at the left-bottom and left-top portions of the photo.

 Figure W6C: Caframo Ltd. Factory (former Crown Portland Cement Co. buildings) - about 1964.

 As an interesting sidenote, history had a strange way of repeating itself when the Town of Wiarton quickly moved to annex the former Cement Works property following the establishment of Caframo in 1954.
-The annexation was expected to save the company $1500 per year ($11 000 in today's money) in electricity costs versus the rate charged in the Township of Keppel.
+The annexation was expected to save the company $1500 per year (about $14 000 in today's money) in electricity costs versus the rate charged in the Township of Keppel.
 In the end, however, the annexation was dismissed, just as it was 44 years earlier in the case of the Cement Works.

 Figure W6D: Caframo Ltd. Factory from the pier (former Crown Portland Cement Co. buildings) - 2004.

 The story of the Wiarton Cement Works is one of extremes...from state-of-the-art to closure in 10 short years.
 Today's Caframo factory has now operated over six times as long as its predecessor, all while harkening back to the behemoth that once stood in its place.

 The ambitions of 1901 have long disappeared, but as the Wiarton Echo predicted so many years ago, generation after generation continue to gaze at the walls that were seemingly build for eternity.